Dean Jack Otis Endowed Lecture Series

 Dean White recalled that “Dr. Otis continued to support the school and its students up to the time of his passing.
 His contributions will always be recognized and his memory cherished.”
 In 2007, Dean Otis created the school’s Social Problem and Social Policy Lecture series, which has featured such speakers as Mark A. Potok, director of the Southern Poverty Law Center’s Intelligence Project.
 Potok’s talk on hate crimes drew a large crowd to The University as did the inaugural lecture on drug legalization by Jack A. Cole of Law Enforcement Against Prohibition.
 Prior to the lecture series, Dr. Otis sponsored student policy paper awards.

-Dr. Jack Otis, a former dean of the School of Social Work, The University of Texas at Austin, died at his family’s home in Nevada City, California, on January 5, 2010, at the age of eight-six.
+Dr. Otis, died at his family’s home in Nevada City, California, on January 5, 2010, at the age of eight-six.
 After retiring in 1993, Jack and his wife Patty traveled extensively, visiting China, Tibet, Thailand, Bali, Argentina, Russia, Norway, and many other countries.

 This story was prepared by Dan Boehl using a memorial prepared by a special committee consisting of Professors Clayton Shorkey (chair), Diana DiNitto, and James Schwab.